CZ-NIC/knot/doc/reference.rst

   does not take effect for QUIC.
 - Full handshake is always performed, obtained Session tickets are not utilized for faster handshakes.
-- The client does not close the connection gracefully and let it time out from the server side.

 .. _remote_key: